Cruise Activity Guide / Amber Cove and Puerto Plata

 This is the better answer for travelers who want photos, the historic center, city highlights, rum or chocolate stops, and a fuller sense of Puerto Plata than the port alone can give.

-Best big-fun lane: one real excursion, not three partial ones
+Best excursion branch: one real outing, not three partial ones

 Amber Cove is strong for excursion-style fun when the visitor commits to one real activity.
 That might mean Damajagua, ATV or buggy routes, a beach day, a snorkeling day, or a private-driver loop with a clear return plan.